smallrye/smallrye-config/extensions/utils/events/README.md

 An example of a source that uses this is [Memory Config source](https://github.com/smallrye/smallrye-config/tree/master/extensions/sources/memory)

-`io.smallrye.ext.config.events.ChangeEventNotifier` is a bean that makes it easy to detect changes and fire the appropriate events.
+`io.smallrye.config.events.ChangeEventNotifier` is a bean that makes it easy to detect changes and fire the appropriate events.

 To use it in your own source: